 Respect of the procurement plan, each procurement must not be modified more than 15%,

-Full power availability, yearly operating equivalent to 4000hours in the year,
+Full power availability, yearly operating equivalent to 4.000hours in the year,

-Energy efficiency, the expected efficiency value of the SVD 19 power plant is 69.5¨%, and must never fall under 10% less.
+Energy efficiency, the expected efficiency value of the SVD 19 power plant is 69.5%, and must never fall under 10% less.

-After only two months operating, the feedback of the power plant results is not enough to quite agree the complete compliance with the 4 criteria.

-Nevertheless, the first production results are consistent with an optimistic conclusion about the compliance with the 4 criteria.
+The first production results are consistent with an optimistic conclusion about the compliance with the 4 criteria.
 Indeed, after the 3 first weeks, the production results have roughly reached 99% from the expected ones.

+Neverless, two months of operation is not enough feedback on the power plant results to assure that the plant will ever assure complete compliance with the 4 criteria.

 4 CASE OF POTENTIAL SKCP SHUTDOWN